graphbookai/graphbook/docs/guides.rst

     :alt: Remove Background Workflow
     :align: center

+Make sure to specify the output directory in the RemoveBackground node, and where your image dataset is inside the LoadImageDataset node.
-Note that we use another built-in node called DumpJSONL that saves the resulting Notes as serialized JSONs.
+Note that we use another built-in node called DumpJSONL that saves the resulting output Notes as serialized JSON lines to a file.
-This is useful for saving the results of the workflow to disk.
+This is useful for us to check on our outputs later on.

+If you remember that game "Who's that Pokemon?" from the Pokemon TV show, you can now play it with your friends using these generated masks!

 .. note::